-Procedures Performed on the District's Sexual Harassment:
+14) Procedures Performed on the District's Prevention of Sexual Harassment:

-26. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
+A. Using the 5 randomly selected employees/officials from "Procedures Performed on the District's Payroll and Personnel" #9A, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343.

-Performance: Inquired of sexual harassment training documentation from management.
+Performance: Examined sexual harassment training documentation for the 5 employees tested.